NSU Drama Faculty

 Dr. Robyn Pursley

-Associate Professor / Assistant Dean
+Professor of Drama / Assistant Dean

 Christopher joined the Drama faculty of NSU in August 2009.
 Prior to this, he taught in various colleges and universities across the country and subsequently worked as a freelance writer and story analyst in Los Angeles.
 While his primary area of concentration is in playwriting and screenwriting, Christopher also enjoys directing and acting whenever possible.
 He holds a B.A.
 Theatre Arts from Barat College of DePaul University and an M.F.A. in Creative Writing from Arizona State University.